BananaChristian/Unnameable/README.md

 Quick note you cannot directly heap raise a pointer it inherits its heapiness from the address it stores
 ```
 heap int x=10;
-ptr p => &x; #This is a heap raised pointer since x is heap raised it is safe
+ptr p -> &x; #This is a heap raised pointer since x is heap raised it is safe

 ##
 int x =10;
-ptr p => &x; #This is a stack pointer it is not safe the user must be careful when using this as they could dereference it and yet x doesnt exist
+ptr p -> &x; #This is a stack pointer it is not safe the user must be careful when using this as they could dereference it and yet x doesnt exist
 ##
 ```

 You cannot reassign to an immutable pointer by the way if you want to do that you must specify that the pointer is mutable
 ```
-ptr mut p=> &x;
+ptr mut p -> &x;
 p=&y; #This reassignment is allowed since pointer 'p' is mutable
 ```